indica-mcf/Indica/doc/design.rst

 on that axis.

-In addition to doing conversions via R-z coordinates, subclasses of :py:class:`~src.convertors.CoordinateTransform` may define additional methods to map directly between coordinate systems.
+In addition to doing conversions via R-z coordinates, subclasses of :py:class:`~src.converters.CoordinateTransform` may define additional methods to map directly between coordinate systems.
 This would be useful if there is a more efficient way to do the conversion without going through R-z, if that transformation is expected to be particularly frequently used, or if that transformation would need to be done as a step in converting to R-z coordinates.

-The :py:class:`~src.convertors.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
+The :py:class:`~src.converters.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
 However, many subclasses will require equilibrium information to perform the needed calculations.
-This can be set using the :py:meth:`~src.convertors.CoordinateTransform.set_equilibrium` method at any time after instantiation.
+This can be set using the :py:meth:`~src.converters.CoordinateTransform.set_equilibrium` method at any time after instantiation.
 Calling this method multiple times with the same equilibrium object will have no affect.
 Calling with a different equilibrium object will cause an error unless specifying the